wireapp/brand/text/index.md

 weight: 4
 ---

-These writing guidelines will help you to create clear and consistent content that speaks with a Wire voice and follows our style.
+The Wire writing guidelines will help you to create clear and consistent content that speaks with a Wire voice and follows our style.

 Humble and friendly. <br>
 Curious and passionate. <br>